tejasvaidhyadev/tejasvaidhyadev.github.io/pages/Avocation.md

 ## 🎥 **Filmmaking & Animation**

 I make films covering a variety of topics.
-I developed a short film to avoid deforestation and placed second in the General Championship at IIT Kharagpur.
+I developed a short film to promote afforestation and placed second in the General Championship at IIT Kharagpur.
 I also try to simulate virtual Varanasi.